 - a.
-World Championship Semifinals;
+World Championship Semifinals,

 - b.
-World Championship Candidates;
+World Championship Candidates,

 - c.
-World Championship Final;
+World Championship Final,

 - d.
-Olympiad Preliminaries;
+Olympiad Preliminaries,

 - e.
-Olympiad Final;
+Olympiad Final,

 - f.
-World Cup Final (including the Chess 960 World Cup Final);
+World Cup Final (including the Chess 960 World Cup Final),

 - g.
-Grandmaster Norm tournaments;
+Grandmaster Norm tournaments,

 - h.
-Master Norm tournaments:
+Master Norm tournaments,

 - i.
-Champions League Tournaments (Divisions A and B);
+Champions League tournaments (Divisions A and B)'

 - j.
-Server Open Tournament Final;
+Server Open Tournament Final,

 - k.
-Invitational or other title norm tournaments in which any player is eligible for a GM norm (This requirement applies even if the overall tournament is less than a Category 7 [Reference: Executive Board rule clarification]).
+Invitational or other title norm tournaments in which any player is eligible for a GM norm (This requirement applies even if the overall tournament is less than a Category 7).

-- I. Zonal Championship Finals;
+- I. Zonal Championship Finals,

 - m.
 Zonal team event Finals.

-Every tournament run by an international correspondence chess organisation affiliated with the ICCF must also have a TD.
-TDs from those organisations report directly to the organisers from that organisation and not to the Tournament Director Committee (TDC).
-If the organisation wishes to have its event rated by the ICCF, the TD must follow the rules and procedures found in this manual.
+Every tournament run by an international correspondence chess organization affiliated with the ICCF must also have a TD.
+TDs from those organizations report directly to the organizers from that organization and not to the Tournament Director Committee (TDC).
+If the organization wishes to have its event rated by the ICCF, the TD must follow the rules and procedures found in this manual.